 In addition to creating a more immersive experience, PC joysticks can also provide an ergonomic way to play your favorite games for hours more comfortably and more safely.
 But choosing the right PC joystick for your setup can be confusing.

 Our buying guide examines all the features and controls you’ll find when shopping for a PC joystick.
 From types to controls, we cover everything you need to know to pick up the right joystick for your PC gaming needs.
-We also cover what you can expect to pay and offer a few of our top picks to get you started.
+We also cover what you can expect to pay and offer a few of our favorites to get you started.

 We’re looking at gaming devices for PCs, so if you run the Windows OS, the odds are good that they’ll work with your system.
 However, if you have a computer running an older version of Windows, you might run into some compatibility issues.
 First and foremost, be sure that any PC joystick you’re considering will work with your computer.